venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 * Automated Code Quality Inspection
 	- SonarCube

-- Security Scanning
+- Security Scanning -  Static application security testing (SAST), also referred to as static analysis to find security and quality issues by analyzing source code automatically with low false positives.
-	- Coverity
+	- Coverity - is the SAST solution for web application security.
+CWE, OWASP

 - Static code analysis for application security
 	- Fortify